oi-sendai/AngularBonfireThemeBuilder/README.markdown

 sudo !!
 ```

-The program will ask you for the name of your theme and first module, build out the required folder structure.
+The program will build out your theme structure and include a boilerplate header and footer with the css and js paths

-All you need to do is then include in your header.php file
 ```
 <link href="<?php echo base_url(); ?>/css/angular-bonfire.css">
 ```